philipp-baumann/simplerspec-pedometron-article/README.md

 as he follows his quote “Everything should be made as simple as possible, but not simpler”.

+# Prepare the R environment

+To reproduce the analysis in this hands-on, I would advise two main
+options:

+1. Manual installation of R packages
+2. Installing exact package versions and sources using the renv package and the snapshot file `renv.lock`

+## Manual installation

+To install and attach all required R packages used in this article, you can run the following lines:

 ``` r
 pkgs <- c("here", "simplerspec", "tidyverse", "data.table")
 new_pkgs <- pkgs[!(pkgs %in% installed.packages()[, "Package"])]